American Shared Hospital Services (NYSEAMERICAN:AMS) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report issued on Friday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com started coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report released on Saturday.
+The firm issued a hold rating on the stock.

-Several large investors have recently added to or reduced their stakes in AMS.
-Renaissance Technologies LLC raised its holdings in shares of American Shared Hospital Services by 26.3% during the 3rd quarter.
-Renaissance Technologies LLC now owns 19,321 shares of the company’s stock valued at $50,000 after purchasing an additional 4,021 shares in the last quarter.
-Dimensional Fund Advisors LP raised its position in shares of American Shared Hospital Services by 3.9% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock valued at $465,000 after purchasing an additional 5,899 shares during the period.
-Canton Hathaway LLC raised its position in shares of American Shared Hospital Services by 100.0% in the fourth quarter.
-Canton Hathaway LLC now owns 20,000 shares of the company’s stock valued at $59,000 after purchasing an additional 10,000 shares during the period.
-Finally, CI Private Wealth LLC bought a new position in shares of American Shared Hospital Services in the fourth quarter valued at approximately $470,000.
-Institutional investors and hedge funds own 13.25% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in the company.
+Renaissance Technologies LLC increased its holdings in American Shared Hospital Services by 26.3% during the 3rd quarter.
+Renaissance Technologies LLC now owns 19,321 shares of the company’s stock worth $50,000 after purchasing an additional 4,021 shares in the last quarter.
+Dimensional Fund Advisors LP boosted its stake in shares of American Shared Hospital Services by 3.9% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock worth $465,000 after buying an additional 5,899 shares during the last quarter.
+Canton Hathaway LLC boosted its stake in shares of American Shared Hospital Services by 100.0% during the 4th quarter.
+Canton Hathaway LLC now owns 20,000 shares of the company’s stock worth $59,000 after buying an additional 10,000 shares during the last quarter.
+Finally, CI Private Wealth LLC acquired a new position in shares of American Shared Hospital Services during the 4th quarter worth about $470,000.
+Institutional investors own 13.25% of the company’s stock.

 About American Shared Hospital Services